-It’s nearing the end of the year and the holidays are wrapping up.
-For most of us, that means it’s “time to get back to work”.
-However, it also means that it’s “time to kick into high gear” for hackers.
+The calendar year and the holidays are winding down.
+For most organizations, year end is a busy time, making updates to employee benefits, as well as insurance plans.
+It also means that it’s “time to kick into high gear” for hackers.
 With many companies running with partial staff and employees taking on extra workloads, identity thieves see them as prime targets.
 That’s why it’s crucial to train ourselves to be more cautious, especially during this time of year.

 Every year scammers start bringing out their old standbys for year’s end because people still respond to them.
 Here are some of the most common scam tactics, so you and your users can be ready: